phalcon-orphanage/docs/pl/reference/views.rst

     <?php

+    use Phalcon\Mvc\Controller;

-    class DownloadController extends \Phalcon\Mvc\Controller
+    class DownloadController extends Controller
     {
         public function indexAction()
         {
             // Check whether the cache with key "downloads" exists or has expired if ($this->view->getCache()->exists('downloads')) {

                 // Query the latest downloads
-                $latest = Downloads::find(array(
+                $latest = Downloads::find(
+                    array(
                         'order' => 'created_at DESC'
-                ));
+                    )
+                );

                 $this->view->latest = $latest;
             }

             // Enable the cache with the same key "downloads"
-            $this->view->cache(array(
+            $this->view->cache(
+                array(
                     'key' => 'downloads'
-            ));
+                )
+            );
         }
     }

 The `PHP alternative site`_ is an example of implementing the caching of fragments.

 Template Engines
 ----------------
-Template Engines helps designers to create views without use a complicated syntax.
+Template Engines help designers to create views without the use of a complicated syntax.
 Phalcon includes a powerful and fast templating engine called :doc:`Volt <volt>`.

 Additionally, :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` allows you to use other template engines instead of plain PHP or Volt.

 Using a different template engine, usually requires complex text parsing using external PHP libraries in order to generate the final output for the user.
-This usually increases the number of resources that your application are using.
+This usually increases the number of resources that your application will use.

 If an external template engine is used, :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` provides exactly the same view hierarchy and it's still possible to access the API inside these templates with a little more effort.